Flameborn/Kiramoji/README.md

 I am by no means a Perl expert, so pull requests and issues are welcome!

-This is the version that runs on our [KiraMoji page](https://kiramoji.ga)
+This is the version that runs on our [KiraMoji page](https://kiramoji.ga), feel free to stop by and say hi!

 There exists an older [PSGI version here](https://github.com/marlencrabapple/kareha-psgi) based on 3.1.4.